In God’s Name: Religion, Islam and Pakistan’s Child Murderers

 Nor do we have to sink to the ‘texts’ argument, which quotes the most bloodthirsty verses from the Koran to argue that all Muslims are somehow obligated to follow them and secretly agree with them.
 They aren’t and they don’t, any more than Christians are obliged to follow the equally bloodthirsty passages in Numbers or Deuteronomy just because they’re Christians.

-Those who argue that Islam has some unique propensity to violence and atrocity in the modern world ignore the Buddhist monks who advocate the extermination of the Rohingya, or Baruch Goldstein’s massacre of Muslim worshippers in a mosque in Hebron.
+Those who argue that Islam has some unique propensity to violence and atrocity ignore the Buddhist monks who advocate the extermination of the Rohingya, or Baruch Goldstein’s massacre of Muslim worshippers in a mosque in Hebron.
 The Argentine dictatorship of the 1970s was run by Christian generals who believed that torturing and murdering students and school pupils was part of some God-sanctioned task of eliminating Marxist ‘subversives’.

 These practices were tacitly sanctioned by the Argentinian church and explicitly supported by some clerics, such as the bishop who believed that tossing drugged prisoners into the sea was God’s way of separating the ‘wheat from the chaff.’

-The Tehrik-i-Taliban and many other jihadist groups belong to the same tradition.Â TheyÂ may have adopted a very primitive form of Islam, like the GIA in Algeria or al-Shabaab or Abu Mussab al-Zarqawi.
+The Tehrik-i-Taliban and many other jihadist groups belong to the same tradition.
+They have adopted a very primitive form of Islam, like the GIA in Algeria or al-Shabaab or Abu Mussab al-Zarqawi, purely as a justification for violence.
 Some of these groups may have only the flimsiest understanding of what Islam actually is.
-Others may have found Imams and ’emirs’ who tell them what they want to hear, who have interpreted the Koran and the Hadith to justify the most vicious acts they feel are necessary.
+Others may have found Imams and ’emirs’ who have interpreted the Koran and the Hadith to justify the most vicious acts they feel are necessary.

-Nevertheless, all these groups have been able to operate in a moral vacuum that makes them behave, quite often, like Nazis.Â Â In portraying themselves as God’s instruments or defenders, they have transformed actions that would normally be morally abhorrent into something sacred – in their eyes at least.Â They no longer have to take any individual moral responsibility for their actions.
+All these groups have been able to operate in a moral vacuum that makes them behave, quite often, like Nazis.
+In portraying themselves as God’s instruments or defenders, they have transformed actions that would normally be morally abhorrent into something sacred – in their eyes at least.
+This means that they no longer have to take responsibility for their actions.

-Once again, religion allows them to kill teenage girls who seek education, just as it allows them to blow up cinemas, or murder ‘heretical’ Shia or Yazidi or anyone else considered to be un-Islamic or impious.Â After all, if it’s in God’s cause, then what could be wrong with it?
+Last but not least, these groups use violence as an instrument of social and political control, to propagate and enforce their reactionary version of the ideal Islamic society.
+Once again, religion allows them to kill teenage girls who seek education, just as it allows them to blow up cinemas, and murder ‘heretical’ Shia or Yazidi or anyone else considered to be un-Islamic or impious.

-But we also ought to recognize that when religion is linked to the latter it can, as Pascal suggested, enable its proponents to do evil, and to do it ‘completely and cheerfully’, as Pakistan’s child killers proved so horribly last week.
+And we also ought to recognize that religion can enable its proponents to do evil, and to do it ‘completely and cheerfully’, as Pakistan’s child killers proved so horribly last week.